kubernetes/website/docs/tasks/configure-pod-container/configure-container-capabilities-security-context.md

 The security context for a Pod also applies to the Pod's volumes when applicable.
 Specifically `fsGroup` and `seLinuxOptions` are applied to volumes as follows:

-### `fsGroup`

-Volumes that support ownership management are modified to be owned and writable by the GID specified in `fsGroup`.
+* `fsGroup`: Volumes that support ownership management are modified to be owned and writable by the GID specified in `fsGroup`.
 See the [Ownership Management design document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/volume-ownership-management.md) for more details.

-### `selinuxOptions`

-Volumes that support SELinux labeling are relabeled to be accessible by the label specified under `seLinuxOptions`.
+* `selinuxOptions`: Volumes that support SELinux labeling are relabeled to be accessible by the label specified under `seLinuxOptions`.
 Usually you only need to set the `level` section.
 This sets the SELinux MCS label given to all Containers in the Pod as well as the volumes.